openbao/openbao/README.md

 [![Travis Build Status](https://travis-ci.org/wintoncode/vault-plugin-auth-kerberos.svg?branch=master)](https://travis-ci.org/wintoncode/vault-plugin-auth-kerberos)

 This is a standalone backend plugin for use with [Hashicorp Vault](https://www.github.com/hashicorp/vault).
-This plugin allows for users to authenticate with Vault via Kerberos.
+This plugin allows for users to authenticate with Vault via Kerberos/SPNEGO.

 You can find binaries on the [Release page](https://github.com/wintoncode/vault-plugin-auth-kerberos/releases).